howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 `RefreshToken` to obtain a new token within the renewed expiration time for non-expired tokens, if they are enable to expire.
 Using it is outside the scope of this tutorial.

-Besides that, various aspects of the Mutations and JWT can be configured on the library.
+Besides that, various aspects of the Mutations and JWT can be configured in the library.
 Please check the [documentation](https://github.com/flavors/django-graphql-jwt) for more information.

 ### Testing the authentication
 To test if our authentication is working, let's create a Query called `me`, which should return the User's information if logged in or an error otherwise.